Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add `weapon::HD_getDropChance()` which can be overwritten to assign custom and dynamic drop chances for weapons
+- Add `::Hardened.util.findUnusedMercenaryName()` which returns a name from `::Const.Strings.MercenaryCompanyNames` which not used by any world party, while replacing %randomname% with a random character name
+- Add `::Const.World.HD_InventoryUpgradeSlots` array, that defines how many inventory slots each upgrade of the cart grants to the player
+- Add `item_container::HD_removeItemAnywhere(_item)` function that unequips an item from this item container, no matter if it is in the bag, or directly equipped
+- Add `asset_manager::HD_getAllItems()` function which returns an array with all items that are in the player inventory or equipped to any brother
+- Add `asset_manager::HD_removeItemAnywhere(_item)` function which removes an item from the player inventory or unequip it from any brother
+- Add `settlement::HD_getBuildings()` which returns an array of all settlement buildings
+- Add `building::HD_onUpdateOtherShopList(_id, _list)` event which triggers after the shoplist of a town building is generated
+- Add `faction_action::HD_ScoreOverwrite = null` which can be adjusted to overwrite the Score for this action (if it rolled a score > 0)
 - Add `settlement::HD_getBuildings()` which returns an array of all settlement buildings
 - Add `building::HD_onUpdateOtherShopList(_id, _list)` event which triggers after the shoplist of a town building is generated
 - Add `::Hardened.util.getAllWorldEntities()` which returns an array of all world entitiy (locations, and parties alike)